DistributedProofreaders/ppmath/README.md

 # m2svg
 This command-line tool processes a text file (usually html) which includes LaTex maths formulae.
-It makes an image for each formula which it places in a directory named 'images'.
-It produces another file where each formula is replaced by a link to an image.
+It converts the formulae into a representation of the math in one of three different ways: as svg images, as inline svg, or as MathML.

 ## Installation
 First, nodejs and npm must be installed on your computer.
 The procedure varies with the operating system: